Production-Grade AI Agent Architecture: Patterns That Actually Work

 )Multi-Agent with Router

-The router agent analyzes the request and delegates to the appropriate specialist agent.
-This is the pattern we've seen work best in production.
+The router agent reads the request and hands it off to the right specialist.
+This is the pattern we've seen work best in production by far.

 Hierarchical Agents